 Proper Filtration For Pregnant Cherry Shrimps

 In order to ensure a higher success rate of shrimplets, you’ll need to have clean water.
 And for that, a proper filter is a must.
-For a shrimp tank, you can choose any of the following filters: a matten filter, sponge filter, or a HOB (Hang On Back) filter.
+For a shrimp tank, you can choose any of the following filters: a matten filter, a sponge filter, or a HOB (Hang On Back) filter.

 Matten Filter

 I love matten filters for my shrimp tank.
-I think they are simply the best for a shrimp only tank.
+I think they are simply the best for a shrimp-only tank.
 The mechanism is extremely simple.
 The great thing about matter filters is, it has a very large surface area.

 Sponge Filter